 - your Private hire/Hackney Carriage driver's licence.

-A tacit consent does not apply to a private hire vehicle application as all application must be considered in order to ensure the vehicle meets all safety requirements.
+A tacit consent does not apply to a private hire vehicle application, meaning that your application will not be automatically granted after a specified period of time.
+Each application must be considered on its own merit in order to ensure the vehicle meets all safety requirements.